This document is relevant for: Inf2

 (np.uint16, nl.tfloat32) -> nl.tfloat32

-(float, float): Pick the wider float type.
+(float, float): Pick the wider float type or a new widened type that fits the values range.
 Example:

 (np.float32, nl.tfloat32) -> np.float32